revanth-ambala/A-CRM-APPLICATION-FOR-WHOLESALE-RICE-MILL/Create Developer Account And Activation.md

 3. **Submit the Form**
    - Click on the "Sign me up" button after filling in the details.

+4. **Verify Your Account**
+   - Go to the inbox of the email used while signing up.
+   - Look for an email from Salesforce (it may take 5-10 minutes to arrive).
+   - Click on the "Verify Account" link in the email.

+5. **Set Up Your Password**
+   - After clicking the "Verify Account" link, you will be redirected to a page to set your password.
+   - Create a password and answer a security question.
+   - Click on "Change Password".

+6. **Access Salesforce Setup Page**
+   - You will be redirected to your Salesforce setup page upon successful password creation.

 ## Screenshots
 ![Screenshot 2024-07-18 222811](https://github.com/user-attachments/assets/b8da262d-27b5-4b13-ad7e-95b7ef3d3c68)